noahpritchard9/omegaBattlebots.github.io/_posts/2022-04-02-sudarshan.md

 For Journey, his work focused on developing a user interface for the app in React Native, ensuring that it was functional, but also easily usable for travelers.

-For more information, feel free to contact him through his email or LinkedIn: sudhi99@gwu.edu or https://www.linkedin.com/in/sudarshan-swamy-337a43251/
+For more information, feel free to contact him through his [email](sudhi99@gwu.edu) or [LinkedIn](https://www.linkedin.com/in/sudarshan-swamy-337a43251/).